LauraTDauden/MyWishList/README.md

-# MyWishList
+# MyWishList ✨

-Simple full stack app with Ionic + Angular + Express + Sequelize + MySQL
+This is a simple full stack app developed using Ionic + Angular + Express + Sequelize + MySQL to manage a small Wishlist.
+It consists of a simple CRUD that allows as to manage the items in our wishlist.

-Initially appeared on
+The back-end is developed with Node.js and Express, using MySQL for the database, while the front-end is developed with Ionic and Angular.
-[gist](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
-But the page cannot open anymore so that is why I have moved it here.
+Hope you like it!! 💖

 ## Getting Started